nordeck/matrix-widget-toolkit/docs/adrs/adr007-events-validation.md

 [MSC2801][msc2801] provides reasons why events may not match the specification and the conclusion that clients must treat all event data as untrusted.

-Matrix events are described by matrix specification with [event schemas][eventSchemas].
+Matrix events are described by the Matrix specification with [event schemas][eventSchemas].
 This should be used as a reference to implement validation logic of the events used.

 Widgets may also load data from other data sources: localstorage, RTC channel, HTTP APIs.
 In general,